gabrielapedreros/MLS-database/README.md

 Address in Listings table is a foregin key reference to Address in Property table.

 # Database.sql
-Creates the tables
+Creates the tables of Database Schemas (Property, House, BusinessProperty, Firm, Agent, Listings, Buyer, and Works_With)

 # Queries.sql
-Contains SQL instructions
+Contains SQL instructions for the output.

 # Output
+Outputs the properties that follow the restrictions from the queries.sql file.